AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 If not provided, the name will be assembled according to the following set of rules:

 - The name starts with \c "alib_".
-- The library version is appended, for example \c "2412R0".
+- The library version is appended, for example \c "2510R0".
-- In the case of debug-builds, term \c "_DBG" is appended.
+- In the case of debug-builds, the term \c "_DBG" is appended.
+- In the case that variable \b ALIB_SINGLE_THREADED is set, the term \c "_ST" is appended.
-- In the case that all modules are selected in the \alibdist, no further rule is applied.
+- In the case that all modules are selected in the \alibbuild, no information about modules is appended.

-- Otherwise, each selected module's name is added in capital letters, separated by an underscore character (<c>'_'</c>) unless a module is not "superseded" by another module that has a
+  Otherwise, each selected module's name is added in capital letters, separated by an underscore character (<c>'_'</c>) unless a module is not "superseded" by another module that has a
-  \ref alib_manual_modules_dependency_graph "mandatory dependency" to it.
+  \ref alib_manual_modules_graph "mandatory dependency" to it.

-- As an exception, in the case that module \alib_strings is included (and no other module supersedes it) and furthermore, in the case that \ref ALIB_DEBUG_STRINGS is set, suffix <c>"_DBGSTRINGS"</c> is appended instead of <c>"_STRINGS"</c> .
+- If one of the variables
+  - ALIB_DEBUG_MEMORY,
+  - ALIB_DEBUG_CONTAINERS,
+  - ALIB_DEBUG_STRINGS, or
+  - ALIB_DEBUG_RESOURCES

+  is given, then the prefix <c>"DBG"</c>" is added to the module name appended.

 - In the case that \alib_alox is included, the suffixes <c>_ALOX</c> is extended by suffix <c>NRL</c> if release logging is switched off.
 In addition, suffix <c>NDL</c> is added with debug-builds that do not include debug logging.
-Note that both exception cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.
+Note that both exceptions cover the non-default, unusual compilation cases in respect to the availability of debug- and release logging.

 \I{################################################################################################}
-## 6.5 More Information ##  {#alib_manual_build_more}
+## 5.5 Further Information ##  {#alib_manual_build_more}

-### 6.5.1 Other Build Systems ### {#alib_manual_build_more_otherbuildsystems}
+### 5.5.1 Other Build Systems ### {#alib_manual_build_more_otherbuildsystems}

 As already explained, the \e CMake build process is viewed to be the reference process for \alib compilation.

-For none\e CMake users, the selection of the exact minimum set of source and header files, is probably the most difficult (and annoying) task.
+For none\e CMake users, the selection of the exact minimum set of source and header-files, is probably the most difficult (and annoying) task.
 In \e CMake we have separated the source selection into script: